marcgauthier/jsonbarn/README.md

 ```
 -	This function is use to insert database into the database.
 You must provide the bucketname where to put the information an a json object.
 The last parameter defered is optional, defered is use if you want to insert the item automatically at a later time.
 It must be an EPOCH value number of seconds after 1970 Jan 01 in UTC time zone.
 If defered is small than current time or not present the data is inserted right away.

+	if user does not have statuschange rights then property status and itemstatus will be set to 30 (draft).
+This is usefull if you want user to create draft item that need to be confirmed or approved.

 	- Special case if the bucket is "USERS" you will be entering a new user in the database.
 Users are not saved in the SQL but in a local file supported by STORM database.

 	- In any case you must have write privilege to the bucketname to be able to insert data.